Realizing the Vision of the World Computer

 - A source of unpredictable and unbiasable pseudo-random numbers for canisters.
 Canisters can securely run algorithms that need randomness.

-Chain-key transactions extends chain-key technology to allow transactions targeted at other blockchains to be computed fully on-chain using the Internet Computer Protocol.
-Using chain-key transactions, the IC can integrate with other blockchains such as Bitcoin and Ethereum in a completely trustless manner without needing any bridges.
+Chain-key signatures extends chain-key technology to allow transactions targeted at other blockchains to be computed fully on-chain using the Internet Computer Protocol.
+Using chain-key signatures, the IC can integrate with other blockchains such as Bitcoin and Ethereum in a completely trustless manner without needing any bridges.
 Canisters can now securely store and transact Bitcoin.
 The secret key of the Bitcoin is shared between all the nodes running the canister.
-The canister can trasact Bitcoin (using a chain-key transaction) only when at least 2/3rd of the nodes agree to make the transaction.
-Indeed, using chain-key transactions is the strongest, most decentralized way of integrating blockchains as no additional trust assumptions besides that of the two blockchains are required, particularly no additional parties that manage signature keys or their shares.
+The canister can trasact Bitcoin using a chain-key signed transaction only when at least 2/3rd of the nodes agree to make the transaction.
+Indeed, using chain-key signatures is the strongest, most decentralized way of integrating blockchains as no additional trust assumptions besides that of the two blockchains are required, particularly no additional parties that manage signature keys or their shares.

 Tokenomics & Governance